kermanx/simple_ts/rules.md

 - ✅ = Implemented in Oxc
-- ➕ = Can be implemented without ecma_analyzer, but not implemented yet
+- ➕ = Can be implemented without simple_ts, but not implemented yet
-- ✨ = Will be implementable with ecma_analyzer
+- ✨ = Will be implementable with simple_ts
-- ❌ = Can't be implemented with ecma_analyzer
+- ❌ = Can't be implemented with simple_ts

 ---